 Best Overall: Sunday Riley A+ High-Dose Retinoid Serum

 The formulation of this one might be confusing if you’ve never used retinol before.
 But here’s why you’re going to love it either way despite the annoyingly vague and confusing terms like ‘retinoid blend’.
-The types of retinoids used and the delivery method makes this one usable even if you have sensitive skin.
+The types of retinoids used and the delivery method make this one usable even if you have sensitive skin.

 It has encapsulated retinol as well as Granactive retinoid.
 Granactive retinoid, though stronger than retinol, is usually gentler than retinol.
 This is helpful when your skin has trouble tolerating the ingredient.
-Additionally, the serum has the antioxidant CoQ10 as well as vitamin E to protect the skin against photoaging and promote a youthful complexion.
+Additionally, the serum has the antioxidant coenzyme Q10 as well as vitamin E to protect the skin against photoaging and promote a youthful complexion.

-Plus, it contains ginger extract for its superb antioxidant benefits, hyaluronic acid to hydrate, and a bunch of other plant extracts to soothe and nourish your skin!
+Plus, it contains ginger extract for its superb antioxidant benefits, hyaluronic acid to hydrate, and a blend of other plant extracts to soothe and nourish your skin!
 No room for redness or irritation, making it an overall potent retinol serum great for all skin types.

 Best Drugstore: RoC Retinol Correxion Deep Wrinkle Serum